davidswelt/zot_bib_web/README.md

 - View the HTML files in the demo folder for some examples of bibliographies.
 Their respective settings files and CSS style files are included.

+- Run

+  ./zot.py --settings demo/settings3.py

+  to see it in action.

 License and Donations